 Additionally, a quarter felt cheaper fares were needed.
 Respondents also mentioned evening services, times to fit in with working hours, and connections to other public transport such as trains.
+Since that time, bus services through the village have reduced.

 Proposals to improve access to a quality broadband service and mobile phone signal were also identified by the local community.
 These have subsequently been improved with services by fibre-optic cabling to roadside cabinets.